-Meet Cuthbert Tunstall: bishop, scholar, diplomat, builder, and author of England’s first maths book, celebrating its 500th anniversary this year.
-He might just be the most important man in Tudor England that you’ve never heard of.
+Meet Cuthbert Tunstall: bishop and author of England’s first maths book, celebrating its 500th anniversary this year.

 Durham Castle has opened a brand-new exhibition to celebrate the 500th anniversary of the first mathematics book published in England.
 The exhibition, in collaboration with the Department for Mathematical Science at Durham University, celebrates the life of the author Cuthbert Tunstall, who wrote ‘On the Art of Counting’.

 The exhibition will take place in the gallery of the Castle, built by Tunstall alongside a new tower and chapel, and will explore how Cuthbert navigated his relationships with the Tudor monarchs from his home at Durham Castle.

 It will reveal Cuthbert’s work in County Durham and his forward-thinking scholarly activity.
 This includes his math’s book, a first edition of which will be on display at the exhibition alongside new research from Durham University which reveals the contemporary significance of the work.

 Visitors will also get to see a coin struck by Cuthbert at the Mint of Durham and a rare pamphlet published in France, reporting on the death of Cuthbert’s great friend Sir Thomas More.

 In the centre of the gallery hangs a portrait of Cuthbert, owned by Durham Castle.
 For years, Castle legend has stated that the portrait was altered to remove Cuthbert’s rosary beads during Henry VIII’s religious reforms.
 Visitors will be able to discover what new x-ray analysis of the painting carried out by Durham University’s Department of Archaeology reveals about the portrait.